audioscavenger/ComfyUI-Thumbnails/README.md

   - [ ] store thisRoot in local storage
   - [ ] replace thisRoot content with new subfolder content with new click listener
   - [ ] have a good night sleep

+### WIP 1.27
+- now we load subfolders, correct image paths, images load, but no thumbnails and original widget does not auto-close

 ### WIP 1.26
 - added version prompt at loading time